 “They’re close,” Jacquie says smiling.
-Liam, the oldest at nine is Aidan’s fierce protector.
-Four-year-old Parry loves his big brother and their rough and tumble play.
+Liam, the oldest at ten is Aidan’s fierce protector.
+Five-year-old Parry loves his big brother and their rough and tumble play.
 New on the scene is Penny, the baby sister who loves nothing more than to touch Aidan’s face, run her hands through his new thick, sandy curls and occasionally grab a fist full and pull.
 He’s tolerant and she’s the apple of his eye.

 CHEO remains a special place for Aidan.
 He knows why he’s there.
 “I have a sickness in my blood.
 It’s cancer, so I need to go to CHEO for pokes,” he says simply.
 He loves hanging out with Molly Penny the therapeutic clown.
 Jacquie also finds her own peace among their CHEO family.
 “When I go to MDU there’s a special energy in there.
 And when we lived in that hospital room for two weeks – I didn’t want to leave.
 We felt safe there and they knew how to take care of him.”
 Jacquie and Jeff were sent home with a binder and medications.
 “It was all so terrifying and now it all seems so simple,” she says laughing.
 “We just do it every day and without really thinking about it.”
 He is on track to finish his treatment in May 2021.

-Otherwise, Aidan is a typical seven-year-old boy.
+Otherwise, Aidan is a typical eight-year-old boy.
 He’s not sure what he wants to be when he grows up, but he loves Pokémon and recess and would love the superpower of having infinite wishes!
 Our only wish is that kids like Aidan have access to the gentlest, most effective treatment that CHEO can provide – and that someday cancer will be history.